cyclic-software/docs/docs/overview/architecture.md

 In designing and building Cyclic we must make decisions and trade offs.
 Here is a statement of the principle that guide our decisions in priority order.

-1. Work vs "Right"
+1. Working vs "Correct"
 2. Fail fast vs "Later"
 3. Fail predictably
 4. Tell the user
+5. Right to repair

-### Work
+### Working

 The first priority is for the system to work in the way the user expects.
 This may mean more complexity or difficulty for Cyclic.
 The elegance or simplicity of system code comes after it working for the user.
 If forced to chose we will follow common usage over compliance with a technical spec.
+Said another way, your happiness and code elegance over our happiness and code elegance.

 ### Fail fast